 - 1 lemon

-- Heat olive oil in large soup pot.
-Add onions and gently fry on medium-high heat until translucent, about 3 minutes.
+Heat olive oil in large soup pot over medium heat.
+Add onions and gently fry until translucent, about 3-5 minutes.
 Add garlic, chili and all spices and fry until fragrant, usually another 30 seconds.

 Bump up the Protein: Serve it with 1/3 cup of plain Greek yogurt.